 Mneme

-You stay still.
-Press your spine against the stone until the darkness learns your shape.
-Years bleed away before you know them as years.
-You cradle your wounds – trembling that healing will steal them from you.
+You stay still, pressing your spine to the stone until the darkness learns your shape.
+Years bleed away before you can name them years.
+You cradle your wounds, terrified that healing will steal them from you.
 Then the stone gives.
 A crack, no wider than a breath.
 Through it: one star.
-Then another.
-Then more sky than the crack can hold.
-Your hands move before thought.
-Fingers find the crack, close, and refuse to let go.
+Another.
+Then more sky than stone can hold.
+Before thought, your hands are at the crack.
+Your fingers find the lip of light, tighten, and refuse to let go.